fewlaps/AB-Testing/README.md

 Create an experiment, set some options for them, and test the user's behaviour asap!

 This A/B Testing library just runs on the device.
 So:
 - The setup is simple: just use the library.
-No need to setup a companion server to run experiments
+No need to setup a companion server to run experiments.
 - Marketing team can't change your lovely app on the fly.
-Zero bugs created by avoiding app testing
+Zero bugs created by avoiding app testing.

 To run experiments, we suggest you to wrap the library with your business needs, and use that wrapper from your app.
 For example: